Event-based Continuous Color Video Decompression from Single Frames: Abstract

 \section{Abstract}

-We present\textbf{~\ours{}}, a novel approach to generate a continuous video from a single static RGB image, using an event camera.
+We present\emph{~\ours{}}, a novel approach to generate a continuous video from a single static RGB image and an event camera stream.
 Conventional cameras struggle with high-speed motion capture due to bandwidth and dynamic range limitations.
 Event cameras are ideal sensors to solve this problem because they encode compressed change information at high temporal resolution.
-In this work, we propose a novel task called \textbf{event-based continuous color video decompression}, pairing single static color frames and events to reconstruct temporally continuous videos.
-Our approach combines continuous long-range motion modeling with a feature-plane-based synthesis neural integration model, enabling frame prediction at arbitrary times within the events.
-Our method does not rely on additional frames except for the initial image, increasing, thus, the robustness to sudden light changes, minimizing the prediction latency, and decreasing the bandwidth requirement.
-We introduce a novel single objective beamsplitter setup that acquires aligned images and events and a novel and challenging \textbf{\ourdatafull{} (\ourdata{})} that tests the method in various lighting and motion profiles.
-We thoroughly evaluate our method through benchmarking reconstruction as well as various downstream tasks.
-Our approach significantly outperforms the event- and image-based baselines in the proposed task.
-Please see our project website for code, data and additional results: \url{https://www.cis.upenn.edu/~ziyunw/continuity_cam/}.
+In this work, we tackle the problem of event-based continuous color video decompression, pairing single static color frames and event data to reconstruct temporally continuous videos.
+Our approach combines continuous long-range motion modeling with a neural synthesis model, enabling frame prediction at arbitrary times within the events.
+Our method only requires an initial image, thus increasing the robustness to sudden motions, light changes, minimizing the prediction latency, and decreasing bandwidth usage.
+We also introduce a novel single-lens beamsplitter setup that acquires aligned images and events, and a novel and challenging \ourdatafull{} (\ourdata{}) that tests the method in various lighting and motion profiles.
+We thoroughly evaluate our method by benchmarking color frame reconstruction, outperforming the baseline methods by 3.61 dB in PSNR and by 33\% decrease in LPIPS, as well as showing superior results on two downstream tasks.
+Please see our project website for details: \url{https://www.cis.upenn.edu/~ziyunw/continuity_cam/}.